leonardost/kifu-recorder-tests/8-improve-ellipsis-detection/README.md

 the stone, which should not have been detected.
 This happened because the detected stone ellipse did not cover the stone entirely.

+### image5.jpg

+corner_region_1_frame17.jpg from sequence-15, got from running command `./compile_and_run.sh datasets/sequence-15` in folder
+`2-board-corner-tracking-java` on commit
+ea2b39ab469dca35ab623595a6571f6d0d745284.

+It corresponds to the region from (405, 123) to (485, 203) of frame 17.
+It shows a black stone and a white stone partially covered by a finger.

+### image6.jpg

+corner_region_1_frame18.jpg from sequence-15, got from running command `./compile_and_run.sh datasets/sequence-15` in folder
+`2-board-corner-tracking-java` on commit
+ea2b39ab469dca35ab623595a6571f6d0d745284.

+It shows a black stone, half of a white stone and a little bit of a shadow cast by a finger outside the image view.

+### image7.jpg

+corner_region_1_frame38.jpg from sequence-15, got from running command `./compile_and_run.sh datasets/sequence-15` in folder
+`2-board-corner-tracking-java` on commit
+ea2b39ab469dca35ab623595a6571f6d0d745284.

+It shows a black stone partially covered by a shadow that comes from outside the board and half of a white stone.

 Log
 ---